 - 8.1.
 A Steering Committee must be established by the ICC Chair, or a person delegated by the ICC Chair, on the recommendation of PCCOM and in consultation with the Commission Chair. - 8.2.
 The Steering Committee comprises Commission Officers and the Commission Secretary.
-Upon recommendation by the ICC Secretary General, the Steering Committee may include members of the ICC Secretariat, chairs and presidents of the ICC Working Bodies, and the

-President of the Standing Committee of the ICC International Centre for ADR.
-Chairs and presidents of the ICC Working Bodies and the President of the Standing Committee of the ICC International Centre for ADR must be appointed by the ICC Chair, or a person delegated by the ICC Chair, on the recommendation of PCCOM.

-- 8.3.
-The Steering Committee is responsible for: - a. oversight, planning and implementation of the activities and initiatives of the Commission; - b. providing strategic guidance and direction for the activities of the Commission; - c. reviewing and providing quality assurance on content of Commission outputs; - d. collaborating with the ICC Secretariat in determining and developing Commission priorities and activities in line with ICC objectives; - e. collaborating with other ICC Commissions; - f. ensuring engagement with ICC affiliated businesses, National Committees, Groups, and Direct Members in accordance with the principles of the Commission as outlined in Article 3 and the objectives of ICC; - g. driving outreach activities of the Commission; and - h. encouraging collaboration and partnerships with appropriate third-party organisations. - 8.4.
+Upon recommendation by the ICC Secretary General, the Steering Committee may include members of the ICC Secretariat, chairs and presidents of the ICC Working Bodies, and the President of the Standing Committee of the ICC International Centre for ADR.
+Chairs and presidents of the ICC Working Bodies and the President of the Standing Committee of the ICC International Centre for ADR.
+Chairs and presidents of the ICC Working Bodies and the President of the Standing Committee of the ICC International Centre for ADR must be appointed by the ICC Chair, or a person delegated by the ICC Chair, on the recommendation of PCCOM. - 8.3.
+The Steering Committee is responsible for: - a. oversight, planning and implementation of the activities and initiatives of the Commission; - b. providing strategic guidance and direction for the activities of the Commission; - c. reviewing and providing quality assurance on content of Commission outputs; - d. collaborating with the ICC Secretariat in determining and developing Commission priorities and activities in line with ICC objectives; - e. collaborating with other ICC Commissions; - f. ensuring engagement with ICC affiliated businesses, National Committees, Groups, and Direct Members in accordance with the principles of the Commission as outlined in Article 3 and the objectives of ICC;

+- g. driving outreach activities of the Commission; and - h. encouraging collaboration and partnerships with appropriate third-party organisations. - 8.4.
 The Steering Committee must meet quarterly, or more frequently when convened by the Chair.
 Meetings must be documented for future reference. - 8.5.
 For a Steering Committee vote to be taken, quorum must be two-thirds of all Steering Committee members, including the Chair.
-Decisions are taken by majority, with the Chair having a casting vote. - 8.6.
+Decisions are taken by a majority vote, with the Chair having a casting vote. - 8.6.
 The ICC Chair, or a person delegated by the ICC Chair, in consultation with PCCOM, may remove members of the Steering Committee.